- About OpenXR and Monado

 - The OpenXR Loader provided by Khronos

 - An OpenXR runtime like Monado or SteamVR (SteamVR acts as a runtime for both OpenVR and OpenXR applications at the same time)

-More general information about the background behind OpenXR and OpenXR runtimes can be found at About Runtimes.
+More general background information about OpenXR and OpenXR runtimes can be found at About Runtimes.

 OpenXR applications using OpenGL require an OpenGL driver with support for the

 GL_EXT_memory_object_fd OpenGL extension.
 OpenGL applications have been tested and are confirmed to work with radeonsi, intel i965 and iris (since mesa 21.2) and the nvidia proprietary driver.
-Intel does not currently support this extension.

 - Archlinux AUR: openxr-loader-git and AUR: monado-git